5 Steps to Make Your Business Recession-Proof

 For various reasons, some businesses and sectors do well during a recession.
-One way to identify recession proof businesses is by looking for those which have negative beta values.
+One way to identify recession-proof businesses is by looking for those which have negative beta values.
 This means that their asset’s price moves in the opposite direction of the market.
-The health care sector, for example, tends to have more negative beta values because, regardless of the economic situation, consumers will always need medical care — even more so during a crisis.
+The healthcare sector, for example, tends to have more negative beta values because, regardless of the economic situation, consumers will always need medical care.

-Although these and many more sectors and businesses have been labeled recession proof, you can never really predict the nature and course of a recession.
+You can never really predict the nature and course of a recession.
 However, what’s important to know is that there are ways to insulate your company when the economy goes south.
-Here are 5 steps you can take today to set your company on the right path.
+Here are five steps you can take today to set your company on the right path.

 1. Improve Your Business’s Portfolio